 Whisk together low-sugar ketchup, Sriracha, pineapple juice, raw agave nectar (Splenda or Stevia), rice vinegar, soy sauce, and garlic powder to make the sauce.

-Pour the sauce over the chicken and onions and set slow cooker to cook for 1 hour on low; then turn to low and cook 2-3 more hours.
+Pour the sauce over the chicken and onions and set slow cooker to cook for 1 hour on high; then turn to low and cook 2-3 more hours.

 When the chicken is cooked enough that it shreds apart easily, remove it to a cutting board and pull apart with a fork.

 Straining the sauce is optional, but it will give a smoother sauce.
 Simmer the sauce over medium heat until it thickens slightly and reduces by about half.

 To make the Easy Guacamole mash together avocados, lime juice, chile powder, Vege-sal (or salt) and finely chopped green onion.

 Assemble the sandwiches by putting meat on the bun and topping with guacamole.
 I used these 100% whole wheat buns, which were great.

 (Makes about 6 sandwiches; recipe created by Kalyn.)

 1 onion, cut in fourths

 2-3 T Sriracha Rooster Sauce (I would use 3 T but you may want to taste before you add that much)